Blackrock Summit sunrise elopement in Shenandoah National Park

 As the sky shifted from deep blue to soft pink, the two of them stepped into the day together.
 There were no crowds, no noise, no timeline pressure, and no expectations.
 Just two people, their dog, and the mountains waking up around them.
 This is the magic of a Shenandoah National Park elopement.
 It is simple and breathtaking and full of heart.

-Blackrock Summit is located near mile marker 84 on Skyline Drive, which makes it one of the most accessible places in the park for couples who want big views without a strenuous hike.
+Blackrock Summit is located near mile marker 84.4 on Skyline Drive, and loops about a mile total, with a relatively small elevation gain, which makes it one of the most accessible places in the park for couples who want big views without a strenuous hike.
 The trail is only about a mile and offers an enormous boulder field that catches the early morning light in the prettiest way.

 For couples planning a sunrise elopement in Shenandoah, Blackrock is a dream.
 The overlook faces the perfect direction for watching the sun break over the valley, and depending on the time of year, you might see rolling fog move through the mountains or soft golden light cutting through the rocks.
 It feels quiet and private, especially on weekdays, which makes it one of my go-to recommendations as a Shenandoah elopement photographer.